SMSum/SSEM-Master/README.md

 SSEM is a current WIP Simulated Engine Add-on for Garrys Mod Sandbox, currently being used on MBS.

 ## Usage
+There is no UI to use SSEM currently

-The engines are modified by using the following client convars (console commands) and are read at creation and update A UI IS CURRENTLY BEING MADE, SORRY
+The engines are modified by using the following client convars (console commands) and are read at creation and update

 SSEM_Engine_Bore - The Bore of the engine
 Ex: 81